Large language model diagram showing training data, neural network adaptation, and AI task capabilities

 Large Language Models (LLMs) are AI systems trained on massive amounts of text data to understand, generate, and manipulate human language.
-They leverage deep learning techniques, particularly transformers, to process and predict text in a context-aware manner.
+They leverage deep learning techniques—particularly transformer architectures—to process and predict text in a context-aware manner.

 How LLMs Work

-LLMs analyze patterns in language by learning relationships between words, sentences, and concepts.
-Using these patterns, they can generate coherent text, answer questions, summarize documents, and perform complex natural language tasks.
+LLMs analyze patterns in language by learning statistical relationships between words, sentences, and broader concepts.
+Using these learned patterns, they can generate coherent text, answer questions, summarize documents, classify content, and perform complex natural language processing (NLP) tasks.

 Key Applications of LLMs